Canon de 240 modèle 93/96 TAZ: History

 Although the majority of combatants had heavy field artillery prior to the outbreak of the First World War, none had adequate numbers of heavy guns in service, nor had they foreseen the growing importance of heavy artillery once the Western Front stagnated and trench warfare set in.
 Since aircraft of the period were not yet capable of carrying large diameter bombs the burden of delivering heavy firepower fell on the artillery.
 Two sources of heavy artillery suitable for conversion to field use were surplus coastal defense guns and naval guns.

-However, a paradox faced artillery designers of the time, while large caliber naval guns were common, large caliber land weapons were less common due to their weight, complexity, and lack of mobility.
+Big caliber land weapons were less prevalent than large caliber naval guns because of their weight, complexity, and immobility.
+This created a contradiction for artillery designers of the era.
 Large caliber field guns often required extensive site preparation because the guns had to be broken down into multiple loads light enough to be towed by a horse team or the few traction engines of the time and then reassembled before use.
 Building a new gun could address the problem of disassembling, transporting and reassembling a large gun, but it didn't necessarily address how to convert existing heavy weapons to make them more mobile.
 Rail transport proved to be the most practical solution because the problems of heavy weight, lack of mobility and reduced setup time were addressed.